 The practice had a recruitment policy that described the process when employing new staff.
 This included obtaining proof of identity, checking skills and qualifications, registration with professional bodies where relevant, references and whether a Disclosure and Barring Service check was necessary.
-We looked at the files for each of the five staff employed and found that the process had been followed.
+We looked at the file for the recently employed dental nurse and found that the process had been followed.

 The practice had an induction system for new staff.
-The practice manager told us that this included a period where new staff were mentored, during this time they could familiarise themselves with the practices' policies and procedures.
-We saw that there was an induction checklist in place.
+The dental nurse told us that this included a period where they were mentored.
+During this time they could familiarise themselves with the practices' policies and procedures.
+We saw that there was an induction checklist in place and this had been completed.